lorenzoromagnoli/marialucelupetti.com/site/content/visuals.md

 size=1
 +++

-From 2012 onwards, I've been doing some freelance work, mainly related to visual design.
-Here is illustrated a mix of pictures extracted from the main works.
+From 2012 onwards, I've been doing some freelance work, mainly visual design stuff.
+Here is a mix of pictures extracted from the main works.